 Well, Boho style consists of loose-fitting and colorful clothing and has been known as bohemian chic, hippie, and aesthetic style.
 With their long, flowing hair and rich, damaged fabrics, the bohemians stand out in the crowd, representing a colorful counterculture based on creativity, poverty, and indifference to social structures and traditions.

-Usually associated with artists, writers and intellectuals, Boho culture integrates different styles of clothing from around the world, as well as historical costumes.
+Usually associated with artists, writers and intellectuals, Boho culture integrates different styles of clothing from around the world, as well as historical costumes.#intro

 Origins of the Boho Style